Building Multi-Platform Docker Images Using Multiple Hosts

 You should see build output for each architecture stream by.

-as the status for each, along with an inferred list of other architectures that host can now build (pretty much anything it natively supports that you didn’t explicitly configure above).
+If we want to make sure the right builder is doing the right thing, you can re-run docker buildx ls in another terminal.
+You should see running as the status for each, along with an inferred list of other architectures that host can now build (pretty much anything it natively supports that you didn’t explicitly configure above).

 Step 6: Load your image into Docker